alephmembeth/alephmembeth.github.io/check.md

 ## Replicate My Work

-Should you be interested in replicating my work, there are a few things I do to make this as easy as possible for you:
+Should you be interested in replicating my work, there are a few things I offer to make this as easy as possible for you:

 + For projects where I am the first or corresponding author, I maintain repositories containing all the essential files.
 + If anything is missing in a repository, please feel free to contact me, and I will try to add the missing files if possible.